Buying Vs Renting in NYC: What’s Your Best Option?

 Have Sales Prices in Your Area Generally Been Increasing in Value?

-Look at recent sales in your neighborhood vs sales from a few months ago and then a few years ago.
+Look at recent sales in your neighborhood vs. sales from a few months ago and a few years ago.

 Is the average sales price going up?

-If not, you may want to think about buying in a different area or wait.
+If not, you may consider buying in a different area or wait.

 Look for neighborhoods that are seeing a steady sales price increase over time.